 Comcast and Time Warner's merger would allow the new company to effectively control what Americans see and hear.
 Teddy Roosevelt and his anti-trust allies never would have allowed it.

-All this is fine as far as it goes.
+MInimum wage reform is gaining steam around the country, and Senate Democrats will soon introduce legislation raising it nationally to $10.10.
 But we need to be more ambitious.
-We should be raising the federal minimum to $15 an hour.
+We should be raising the federal minimum wage to $15 an hour.

 Almost limitless political donations coupled with America’s dramatically widening inequality create a vicious cycle in which the wealthy buy votes that lower their taxes, give them bailouts and subsidies, and deregulate their businesses – thereby making them even wealthier and capable of buying even more votes.
 Corruption breeds more corruption.